schoolofcities/urban-data-storytelling/notebooks/urban-data-analytics/measuring-the-city/measuring-the-city.md

 Urban data is often linked to specific places.
 This is often called *spatial* or *geographic* data.

 When analyzing spatial data, our analysis is often at the level of specific *spatial units* or *unit of aggregations*.
 Sometimes our data is directly collected at these units, while sometimes it is useful to aggregate large datasets to these units to help analyses and visualizations.

+When working with urban data, it's essential to consider how geographic boundaries are defined.
+Standard units like census tracts or zip codes may not reflect actual community identities and are subject to change over time.

 Below are spatial units and types of encoding that are often used for collecting and analyzing urban data.

 In our notebook on [spatial data and GIS](notebooks/urban-data-analytics/spatial-data-and-gis/spatial-data-and-gis.md), we go into details on how different spatial data is structured, and how we can begin to view, explore, and analyze different data in GIS.